by C.W. Basham and J.E. Ells* (11/20)

 These vegetables usually are planted in hills or mounds so excess water drains away from the seedlings.
 Plant five or six seeds together in hills 4 to 6 feet apart.
 Cover the seeds with about 1 inch of soil.
 After emergence, thin each hill to the two or three strongest seedlings.
 Cucumbers can be planted next to fences or trellises, to which they will cling.

-If the soil has not been tested for nutrient levels, then apply 1 pound of nitrogen per 1,000 square feet.
+A good general fertilizer rate for cucurbits is 1 pound of nitrogen per 1,000 square feet.
 This may be obtained with 2 pounds of urea, which contains about 46 percent active ingredients.
 Work the fertilizer into the top 4 inches of soil prior to planting the seed.

 If organic fertilizers are preferred, use 2 bushels of manure or 1 cup of bone meal and 1 cup of dried blood per 100 square feet.
 These organic fertilizers also can be divided up and worked in around the hills rather than spread over the whole area.